CALCULATE YOUR SIP RETURNS

 7. Shooting Star

-The Shooting Star pattern resembles the inverted hammer but appears during an uptrend.
+The shooting star pattern resembles the inverted hammer but appears during an uptrend.
 It is characterised by a small lower body and a long upper wick.

 8. Tweezer Bottom

-This pattern indicates a strong bullish sentiment, suggesting that buyers have entered the market and are purchasing from the same price level, while sellers’ influence diminishes.
+This pattern indicates a strong bullish sentiment, suggesting that buyers have entered the market and are purchasing at the same price level, while sellers' influence diminishes.
 Identifying a Tweezer Bottom on a price chart is straightforward when two or more candles share identical lows.

 9. Dark Cloud Cover

-This Dark Cloud Cover candlestick pattern signifies a bearish reversal, akin to a shadow cast over previous optimism.
+This dark cloud cover candlestick pattern signifies a bearish reversal, akin to a shadow cast over previous optimism.
 It consists of two candles: a red candle that opens above the prior green body and closes below its midpoint.

 This pattern indicates a shift in market sentiment, with bears dominating, driving prices significantly lower.
 Short wicks on the candles suggest a strong and decisive downtrend during the session.